NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 1.md

 Going on a little farther, he saw James the son of Zebedee and his brother John in a boat putting their nets in order.

 ###### 20
-Immediately he called them, and they left their father Zebedee in the boat with the hired men and followed him.Driving Out an Unclean Spirit
+Immediately he called them, and they left their father Zebedee in the boat with the hired men and followed him.

+### Driving Out an Unclean Spirit

 ###### 21
 They went into Capernaum, and right away he entered the synagogue on the Sabbath and began to teach.